michaeljclark/crefl/README.md

   - _intrinsic, typedef, set, enum, struct, union, field, array, pointer, constant, function, parameter, attribute, value_.

-_Crefl_ variations from the C standard:
+_Cinf_ variations from the C standard:

 - uses _field_ instead of _member_ for the name of structure elements.
 - functions with empty parameter lists are interpreted as functions with